LAION-AI/Open-Assistant/website/README.md

 1. Use the `Login` button in the top right to go to the login page.
 1. You should see a section for debug credentials.
 Enter any username you wish, you will be logged in as that user.

-## Discord setup to enable discord authentication

-- Create `DISCORD_CLIENT_ID` and `DISCORD_CLIENT_SECRET` keys in the `.env` file in `website`.
-- Go to `https://discord.com/developers/applications` and click on `New Application` and create a new application.
-- Once the new application is created, you will have access to `Client ID` and `Client Secret` in the `OAuth2` section.
-Copy those values and paste for the respective fields in the `.env` file.
-- In the `Oauth2` section, there is an field called `Redirects` which has to be provided with the following URL.
-This URL is nothing but the discord callback URL which NextAuth uses - `http://localhost:3000/api/auth/callback/discord` (The PORT number for the localhost could be different based on your setup)

 ### Using Storybook

 To develop components using [Storybook](https://storybook.js.org/) run